clojure-emacs/cider/doc/miscellaneous_features.md

 (setq cider-refresh-show-log-buffer t)
 ```

-* By default, all Clojure buffers are prompted to be saved.
-This behaviour can be
+* By default, all modified Clojure buffers are prompted to be saved.
+This
-  customized using `cider-prompt-save-file-on-refresh`.
+  behaviour can be customized using `cider-prompt-save-files-on-refresh`.

 ## Tracing function execution